massoncheg/forgejo-docs/docs/user/first-repository.md

   - **Issues** is a very important communication tool between the author, their users, and their contributors.
 Think of it as part bug-tracker, part forum.
     For more information on this, have a look at [The Basics of Issue Tracking](../issue-tracking-basics/).
   - **Pull Requests** is where other users can ask the author to "pull" in code, from a fork into the author's program.
-  - **Releases** is a space where the author can upload finished versions of their program, e.g., binaries.
+  - **Releases** is a space where the author can upload finished versions of their program, for example binaries.
   - **Wiki** is a basic wiki feature built into Forgejo.
   - **Activity** calculates statistics about this repository.
 - **Repository's Git URLs (4)** - use these to let Git know where to find this repository.
-Don't worry if you don't understand this now - we will look at this in the following section.
+Don't worry if you don't understand this now, we will look at this in the following section.

 ## Connect a local repository to Forgejo

 After creating a new repository, as laid out in the previous section, you can now move on to connect the repository with your local development copy.

-In this guide, we'll focus on connecting to Forgejo via HTTP using Git on the command line, but note that there are multiple other ways to connect to Forgejo, as laid out in more detail in the articles:
+In this guide, we'll focus on connecting to Forgejo via HTTP using Git on the command line, but note that there are other ways to connect to Forgejo, as laid out in more detail in these articles:

 - [Clone & Commit via CLI](https://docs.codeberg.org/git/clone-commit-via-cli/) and
 - [Clone & Commit via Web](https://docs.codeberg.org/git/clone-commit-via-web/)